Caithness

 Ulbster Lochs

 A dozen or so small trout lochs lying in the peatlands, though often with adjacent forestry plantation, owned by the Ulbster Estate.
 Great wilderness, 180 degrees of sky, well worth visiting.
-Most of the trout will be ½ to ¾ lbs, but many of these lochs have good stocks of larger fish.
+Most of the trout will be ½ to ¾ lbs, but many of these lochs have stocks of larger fish.

 Loch of Yarrows